tomara-x/lapis/README.md

 <details><summary>deviations</summary>
 <p>

-- backend returns a SequencerBackend wrapped in a net. this way it can be used anywhere were a net can be used
+- `.backend()` returns a SequencerBackend wrapped in a net. this way it can be used anywhere a net is usable
-- Sequencer itself can't be played (or `tick`ed). you can either call `play_backend` on it, or `play` on its backend (or a graph containing the backend)
+- Sequencer itself can't be `play`ed or `tick`ed. do that to its backend (or a graph containing the backend)
 - methods `has_backend`, `replay_events`, and `time` aren't supported
-- times are all f32 cast as f64
+- time arguments are all f32 cast as f64
-- you can't clone them (and why would you want to?)
+- you can't clone them (or their backends) (and why would you want to?)

 </p>
 </details>